NightShade256/Ferrous/README.md

    of the (super) Chip-8 interpreter.

-2. The `ferrous-ch8` frontend crate which augments the core crate by constructing a frontend with the help of OpenGL (glium).
+2. The `ferrous-ch8` frontend crate which augments the core crate by constructing a frontend with the help of Dear ImGui.

 You can use the core crate in your own interpreters and build a frontend.
 It is fully documented and you shouldn't have a problem.

+## Features

+1. Allows tweaking quirks for accurate emulation.

+2. Written in pure Rust, achieving great performance.

+3. Ability to dynamically change FG, BG colours, cycles per frame and view FPS.

 ## Building